Dynamic Agents on GCP¶

 master.yaml file located at

-How to attach a disk containing a data set to each dynamic agent¶
+How to attach a disk to each dynamic agent¶

 If your input data set is on a persistent disk, you can attach that disk to each dynamic agent by using the base instance configuration and preparing commands.
 The following is an example configuration.
 See REST Resource: instances for the full list of configuration options supported by GCP.
 See Formatting and mounting a zonal persistent disk for more examples of formatting or mounting disks in GCP.

 Here is an example master configuration of attaching a second existing disk.

 provisioner: startup_script: | lsblk mkdir -p /mnt/disks/second mount -o discard,defaults /dev/sdb1 /mnt/disks/second lsblk provider: gcp base_config: disks: - mode: READ_ONLY boot: false source: zones/<zone>/disks/<the name of the existing disk> autoDelete: false boot_disk_size: 200 boot_disk_source_image: projects/<project>/global/images/<image name>

 If a specific non-root user needs to access the disk, please run the tasks linked with the POSIX UID/GID of the user (See Running tasks as particular agent users for details.) and grant access to the corresponding UID/GID.

 After installing the master, you can use the following command to validate if you could read and write on the attached disk.